 If 10% of Americans think that vaccines cause autism, who cares?
 The real evidence says that they are wrong, but worse yet, like the climate change deniers, they attempt to influence these discussions with opinions that are simply wrong.
 How much time do we spend discussing vaccines and autism, or the fact of climate change, with deniers, when we need to vaccinate children and do something about stopping the environmental disaster of climate change?

 One more thing.
 Science doesn’t have opinions.
 It’s a method to provide evidence that supports or refutes a hypothesis.
 It’s data, and data only.
-So science doesn’t have an opinion about climate change, it has overwhelming evidence that man causes climate change.
-Science does not have an opinion about vaccines, it has overwhelming evidence that vaccines are safe and effective.
+So science doesn’t have an opinion about climate change, it has overwhelming evidence that man causes it.
+Science does not have an opinion about vaccines, it has overwhelming evidence that they are safe and effective.

 Oh, one more thing after that.
 Because it has no opinions, there are no debates (in a general sense, sometimes there’s debate about data and conclusions from data).
 Once there’s a scientific consensus, the debate is over.
 Don’t conflate political debate with scientific debate.